Syncthing Review 2020

 Yes, Syncthing is safe to use to certain degree.
 You can encrypt your all files through efficient cryptographic primitives that are highly secure than usual https authentication.
 Still, you will not find end-to-end encryption feature that protects synchronized files to the highest level.

-In this scenario, you have to rely on a VPN to achieve end-to-end encryption feature.
+In this scenario, you have to rely on a best Kodi free VPN to achieve end-to-end encryption feature.

 You have options galore when it comes to synchronizing your different files on your preferred operating systems and devices.
 Here is the list of various solutions other than Syncthing you can try out: